 If you’re looking for the best waterfalls in the Finger Lakes, look no further.
 This post is for you!
 I have compiled all the information you need to enjoy the best waterfalls in the Finger Lakes with photos, hiking information, the best viewing locations, and what ones to skip.
-Letchworth and Watkins Glen are some of the most famous waterfall areas in the Finger Lakes, but there are plenty more hidden gems throughout the region, all worth a visit.
+Letchworth State Park and Watkins Glen State Park are some of the most famous waterfall areas in the Finger Lakes, but there are plenty more hidden gems throughout the region, all worth a visit.

-Some waterfalls require hiking through streams, climbing up rocks, or stairs, while others are best viewed from a viewing platform or the comfort of your car.
+Some waterfalls require hiking through streams, climbing up rocks, or stairs, while others waterfalls are best viewed from a viewing platform or the comfort of your car.
 Most of these waterfalls in the Finger Lakes are easily accessible and perfect for families.
 However, some of these Finger Lakes waterfalls are inaccessible due to their location on private property, and some are simply not worth the effort.
 To help you avoid wasting time, I’ve included details like these throughout this post.

 Please remember to follow all Leave No Trace Principles when hiking and exploring nature.
 Please do not leave any trash behind and be respectful of all the waterfall areas and other visitors, especially if you visit any falls on private property.
 Public access remains at the landowner’s discretion and may be closed if abused.